EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 > It was easier to stay engaged because I was constantly unsure what was going on ;)

+> It really highlighted development environment issues, and we mostly managed to get the problems
+> sorted out.

 ## Complications

 Though the experiment was an overwhelming success, there were complications that we had to address.